microsoft/pai/manual/cluster-admin/how-to-manage-users-and-groups.md

 ## Users and Groups in Basic Authentication Mode

 OpenPAI is deployed in basic authentication mode by default.
-Groups in basic authentication mode are bound to virtual cluster (please refer to [how to set up virtual clusters](./how-to-set-up-virtual-clusters.md) to configure virtual clusters).
+Groups in basic authentication mode are bound to virtual clusters (please refer to [how to set up virtual clusters](./how-to-set-up-virtual-clusters.md) to configure virtual clusters).
 Two groups, `default` and `admingroup` will be created once OpenPAI is deployed.
 All users belong to `default` group, and have access to the `default` virtual cluster.
 All administrators belong to `admingroup`, and have access to all virtual clusters.
 If there is another virtual cluster named `test-vc`, and an administrator grants it to a user, the user will be in group `test-vc` and have access to the corresponding virtual cluster.

 For example, if you create an admin user [on the webportal](./basic-management-operations.md#user-management), he will be in `default` and `admingroup`.
 A non-admin user will be only in `default` group once created.
 If administrator gives the non-admin user access to `new-vc`, he will be in `default` and `new-vc` group.